A billiards-like dynamical system for attacking chess pieces: Two-move riders on square boards

-We now investigate the dynamics of trajectories for a piece $\bbP$ with moves $(c_1, d_1)$ and $(c_2, d_2)$, where $0 < {d_1}/{c_1} < 1$, and ${d_2}/{c_2} < -1$.
+We now investigate the dynamics of trajectories for a piece $\bbP$ with moves $(c_1, d_1)$ and $(c_2, d_2)$, where the slopes satisfy $0 < {d_1}/{c_1} < 1$, and ${d_2}/{c_2} < -1$.
 (This is a generalization of the orthogonal nightrider.)
 We let $c_1, d_1, d_2 > 0$ and $c_2 < 0$.
-In this dynamical system, extended trajectories converge to a single rigid cycle.
-The general case when the moves are of opposite signs is presented as an open question in Section~\ref{sec:open}.
+In this dynamical system, trajectories converge to a single rigid cycle.
+The general case when the moves are of opposite signs is presented as an open question in Section~\ref{sec:properties}.